How to Build a Fire without Wood

 As stated before, when building any type of fire, keep it safe.
 Good luck building your fire, without wood!

-About the Author At Survival Life our goal is to be the ultimate one-stop destination for anyone that has an interest in or questions regarding survival and preparation.
+At Survival Life our goal is to be the ultimate one-stop destination for anyone that has an interest in or questions regarding survival and preparation.
 We strive to maintain a truthful and unbiased compendium of knowledge, both in original content, product reviews and survival tips, as well as curated articles from other top survival websites.
 Learn more by visiting our website.